Analysis: A stunning draw as Democrats hold their own

 "Trump's challenge," Conant added, "is that with every loss, his opposition grows stronger."

-Indeed, as Trump-backed candidates flailed, Florida Gov. Ron DeSantis, a potential 2024 presidential rival who Trump did not endorse, scored a resounding victory.
+Indeed, as Trump-backed candidates flailed, Florida Gov. Ron DeSantis, a potential 2024 presidential rival who was not endorsed by Trump, scored a resounding victory.

 But for Democrats, a could-have-been-worse election night was not the same as a great one.